nick-brown/Angular-Motto/README.md

 ### Not a working project

-At this moment in time the repositories code is just dummy content and mainly just to illustrate the points made in the styleguide.
-None of it has been hooked up to actually work and it should be seen as more of a quick reference/learning resource within a project environment.
+At this moment in time the repositories code is just dummy content and mainly illustrates the points made in the styleguide.
+None of it has been hooked up to actually work and it should be seen as more of a quick reference/learning resource rather than a working application.

 ### Not all features of the styleguide have been covered.

 There is a ton of great content in the styleguide and it was hard to put it all into project examples without the code becoming cluttered and sacrificing readability.
-My aim was just to capture the majority of the points made within the guide and illustrate them in an easy to use manner.
+My aim was just to capture the majority of the points made within the guide and show them in an easy to use manner.
 The areas I have covered are as follows:

 - Controllers
 - Directives